How L.E.G.S.® Helps us Uncover the Root Causes of Dog Behavior

 If you’d like to dig deeper into what makes your Border Collie tick, or if you feel stuck despite trying different methods of training, consider a L.E.G.S.® centered consultation, it just might change your perspective and your relationship with your dog for the better!

-DOG TRANIERS AND BEHAVIOR SPECIALISTS: There is, as of this writing, a COUPON for 40% off the L.E.G.S.® Applied Ethology Family Dog Mediation PRO Course.
+DOG TRANIERS AND BEHAVIOR SPECIALISTS: Often, there are substantial coupons for 40% or 50% off the price of L.E.G.S.® Applied Ethology Family Dog Mediation PRO Course.
 I highly recommend this course to add tools to your toolkit as a Trainer or Behavior Specialist.
-It is a “game changer” for you, your clients and for your practice!
+It is a “game changer” for you if you’re a trainer; do this for you and for your clients and your practice!